raphaelmue/dashup/docs/project_management/final_preparation/OpenTasks.md

 # Things left to do

 * Final Blog Entry (Felix)
-    * Link to blogs, marketing video, repo, youtrack, youtube, jenkins, codacy, sonar, direct links to files
+    * Links to blogs and to direct files
-    * Rahmen ziehen,
     * App Bild
 * Transition (Felix)
     * Get Blog printed as pdf